wp-plugins/wp-attention-boxes/readme.txt

 = Do you plan on adding the ability to store snippets for other types of html elements? = Yes, the next major version will provide the ability to store different styles of your own image-based (or non-imaged based) bullet lists

-= why only 4 =
+= Why only 4 =
-Good question, the next major version will provide 10
+Good question, the next version will provide 10

 == Screenshots ==